pulumi/registry/themes/default/content/registry/packages/google-native/_index.md

 The Google Native provider for Pulumi can provision many of the cloud resources available in [Google Cloud](https://cloud.google.com/).

-The Google Native provider must be configured with credentials to deploy and update resources in Google Cloud; see the [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.
+The Google Native provider must be configured with credentials to deploy and update resources in Google Cloud; see [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.

 ## Example